adarsh-ClushXD/LaunchForge/README.md

 - Work
 - Gaming
-- Content Creation
 - Development
-- Personal

 Switch between profiles anytime from the system tray.

 ---

-### • Smart Application Detection
+### • Smart Application Detection & Reordering

-LaunchForge automatically detects applications installed on your system, including:
+LaunchForge automatically detects applications installed on your system, and allows you to **drag-and-drop** apps to reorder them in your launch sequence.

-- Desktop applications
-- Start Menu applications
-- Hidden Windows applications
-- Applications without easily accessible executable files

-You don't need to manually browse through system folders to locate executable files.

 ---

+### • Inline Toggles

+Manage your key bindings quickly with **inline checkboxes** in the table to enable or disable them instantly.

+---

-### • System Tray Integration
+### • System Tray Integration & Live Themes

 LaunchForge runs silently in the background.

-The tray menu provides quick access to:

-- Settings
-- Manage Key Bindings
-- Switch Profiles
-- Exit

-No unnecessary windows stay open while working.
+Change between Dark and Light themes from Settings with **live theme application** that refreshes the interface in real-time.

 ---

+### • Config Import/Export

+Import and export your configuration profiles on the fly with **in-place UI refreshing** (no app restarts required).

+---

-### • Lightweight
+### • Reliability & Performance

-Designed to consume minimal system resources.

-LaunchForge is intended to stay running in the background without affecting system performance.
+- **Single-Instance Lock**: Prevents multiple tray icons by ensuring only one instance of the app runs at a time.
+- **Automatic Config Backups**: Safely creates `config.json.bak` before saving modifications.
+- **Thread Safety**: Safely captures hotkeys across threads using queued connections.
+- **Lightweight**: Minimal CPU/RAM usage.

 ---